MoritzNe/RL-Project/README.md

 # RL-Project

-main.py - the main code with explenantion (stage 1)
+main.py - the main code with explanantion (stage 1)

 stage_2.py - code for stage 2 (uncommented but analog to main file)